Laxale/Freengy.WebService/README.md

     It seems as the dotnet tools got corrupted for some reason that the dotnet restore couldnt resolve.
     I tried to clear the package cache etc before I ran the above.
     After I reinstalled the package dotnet crashed and after that it has begun to work again.

+1. SharedWebTypes project cannot be used in .net core if was built in normal .net framework environment (though targeting .net core 1.1).
+So move shared types to a core solution and then distribute dll to clients.